parsonsmatt/parsonsmatt.github.io/_posts/2017-07-27-inverted_mocking.markdown

 ```

 neat!
 We've isolated the core business logic out and now we can write nice unit tests on that business logic.
+All of the business logic has been excised from the effectful code, and we've reduced the amount of code we need to test.

 # Decomposition: Conduit-style